matijakolaric-com/django-music-publisher/docs/installation.rst

 It also provides a free (no registration required) `pre-installation wizard <https://matijakolaric.com/dmp-preinstallation/>`_ that fills out the deployment form on Heroku.
-However, you can only select collecting societies (PROs, MROs, etc.) where batch registration process and rules compatibility with Django-Music-Publisher has been verified.
+However, you can only select collecting societies (PROs, MROs, etc.) with which the compatibility with Django-Music-Publisher was verified.

 Direct Deployment
 +++++++++++++++++